,

 The Professional series and Heavy Duty series have the exact same main features.
 The only “Professional” feature that is not available on the Heavy Duty is the motorized fader.
 The heavy duty console has a heavier chassis and may come with additional rack mountable items like EQ, effects, etc.

-See also How to Make Whip Cream in a Blender
+See also How to Cook Pasta Perfectly in a Ninja Foodi

 How do I know if my mixer will fit?
 Can I upgrade to a larger model later?